 The Local is several blocks off the main drag in Saratoga Springs.
 The menu is eclectic.
 The offer pub fare, such as Shephard’s Pie and Bangers and Mash, but they also serve German fare, burritos, salads, burgers, and organic teas and tea sandwiches.
 It sounds like a lot, but they do it all pretty well.

 Location and Service

 Located on the corner of Grand Ave. and Beekman St. in the Beekman Arts District, The Local is a cozy spot with a small outdoor seating area and a nice bar.
 Seating inside ranges from high-top tables to bench seating that accommodates larger parties.
-The service was adequate – nothing to complain about, but not memorable either.
-I give it a three.
-(You can read about my Service Scale here!)
+Our service was adequate – nothing to complain about, but not memorable either.

 My husband had the beer sausage served with sauerkraut, German potato salad, thick marble rye bread, and stone-ground mustard.